In this Section:

 Studying Law in Leeds

 Learning, teaching and assessment styles and practices can vary greatly from one country to another.
 At Leeds we have various systems in place for international students including language support and special tutorials for essay writing.
-You will also benefit from our small group teaching on our modules.
-Find out more about Studying Law in Leeds.

 We have offices in some countries where our advisors are always happy to help.
 In addition we have certain approved agents and our UK-based staff regularly visit education fairs and schools or universities all over the world.